abraunegg/onedrive/docs/USAGE.md

 ### Automatic syncing of both OneDrive accounts

 In order to automatically start syncing your OneDrive accounts, you will need to create a service file for each account.
-From the `~/onedrive` folder:
+From the `/usr/lib/systemd/user` folder:
 ```text
 cp onedrive.service onedrive-work.service
 ```
-And edit the line beginning with `ExecStart` so that the command mirrors the one you used above:
+And edit the line beginning with `ExecStart` so that the confdir mirrors the one you used above:
 ```text
 ExecStart=/usr/local/bin/onedrive --monitor --confdir="/path/to/config/dir"
 ```